My last Spec Kit article answered a brownfield question:

 But when I rechecked the current vendor docs on April 14, 2026, the exact stack I had in mind needed clearer naming and role separation:

-- Google’s current lineup makes the split clearer: Gemini 3 Flash Preview for the newer fast slot and Gemini 3.1 Pro Preview for Google’s Pro-class, software-engineering-oriented work
+- Google’s current lineup makes the split clearer: Gemini 3 Flash Preview for the newer fast slot and Gemini 3.1 Pro Preview for Google’s heavier Pro-class work

 - OpenAI’s current public naming is GPT-5.4 or GPT-5.4 pro with a reasoning effort setting like